tianshang486/mysql/intl.en-US/User Guide/Instance management/Change configurations.md

 2. Can I change the zone and edition of an instance?

     You can change the zone and edition of an instance as needed.
 For more information, see [Migrate instances across zones](intl.en-US/User Guide/Instance management/Migrate instances across zones.md#).
-For information about how to change the edition of an instance, see [Upgrade the database](intl.en-US/User Guide/Instance management/Upgrade the database version.md#) and [SQL Server 2008 R2升级版本](https://www.alibabacloud.com/help/zh/doc-detail/111658.htm).
+For information about how to change the edition of an instance, see [Upgrade the database](intl.en-US/User Guide/Instance management/Upgrade the database version.md#) and [Upgrade SQL Server 2008 R2](https://www.alibabacloud.com/help/zh/doc-detail/111658.htm).

 3. Do I need to migrate data if I only want to expand the storage capacity of an instance?